MCCreationsOS/mccreations-next/docs/CONTRIBUTING.md

 When making changes to MCCreations, keep these things in mind:
 - Adhere to our style conventions as best as possible
 - Test, test, test, test
-- Update documenation if there is any surrounding your change, or add your own
+- Update documentation if there is any surrounding your change, or add your own

 ### Building
 Before creating a pull request on MCCreations, you must first build your changes to make sure they work in a production environment.